zephyrproject-rtos/zephyr/samples/basic/button/README.rst

 properly defined.

 The sample additionally supports an optional ``led0`` devicetree alias.
-This is the same alias used by the :zephyr:code-sample:`blinky-sample`.
+This is the same alias used by the :zephyr:code-sample:`blinky` sample.
 If this is provided, the LED will be turned on when the button is pressed, and turned off off when it is released.